CRI-iAtlas/ImmuneSubtypeClassifier/README.md

 calls <- callEnsemble(ens, Xtest)
 ```
+Where gene IDs are Symbols, Entrez, or Ensemble IDs.

 The resulting 'calls' will have 'best calls' in the first column, and probabilities
 of belonging to each subtype after that.